rppicomidi/ble-midi2usbhost/README.md

 4. Wire and solder
 5. 5V USB C power supply (e.g., a battery or AC cell phone charger) and USB C charging cable
 6. 3-pin 0.1" spacing square pin header for connecting the picoprobe debug pins and ground (optional)
-7. 2-pin 0.1" spacing square pin header for connecting the picoprobe ground pins (optional)
+7. 2-pin 0.1" spacing square pin header for connecting the picoprobe UART pins (optional)
 8. A Pico board board programmed as a picoprobe and populated with headers for wiring to the Pico W board (optional)
 9. 5 Jumper wires for connecting the picoprobe to the Pico W (optional)
-10. A microUSB cable to connect the picoprobe to your debug host computer
+10. A microUSB cable to connect the picoprobe to your debug host computer (optional)

 ## Wiring
 1. Solder a wire between pin 40 (VBUS pin) of the Pico W and the VBUS pin of the USB C breakout board